bNobo/needabreak/readme.md

 # Contribute

 I'm sure this application could be improved in many ways and I would be happy to receive some help in doing so.
-If you want to contribute to this project, go to https://github.com/bNobo/needabreak
+If you want to contribute to this project, please go to https://github.com/bNobo/needabreak and read [contributing.md](https://github.com/bNobo/needabreak/blob/master/contributing.md) file.

 Every kind of contribution is welcome, it includes, but is not limited to:
 * Add new functionalities